tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![deep1](Images/deep1.PNG)

-* Defining a deep neural net is very easy - all we have to do is add another layer of hidden neurons, using the same activation function as the first, and normally with fewer neurons than the first hidden layer.
-Of course, we can and should experiment with many different potential architectures if our goal is to minimize the loss metric.
+* Defining a deep neural net is very easy.
+All we have to do is add another layer of hidden neurons, using the same activation function as the first, and normally with fewer neurons than the first hidden layer.
+Of course, we can, and should, experiment with many different potential architectures if our goal is to minimize the loss metric.

   ```python
   # Define the model - deep neural net